-The EFTA and Regulation E cover a wide variety of electronic fund transfers (EFTs), including those made through the ACH system, debit or prepaid card payments, consumer initiated “push payments” like Zelle, PayPal, or Venmo, and wire transfers made through a bank (but not through Western Union or other money service businesses).
+The EFTA and Regulation E cover a wide variety of electronic fund transfers (EFTs), including those made through the ACH system, debit or prepaid card payments, and consumer initiated “push payments” like Zelle, PayPal, or Venmo.
 See NCLC’s Consumer Banking and Payments Law Chapter 5.

 Payments from prepaid card accounts are covered by most of the same rules that govern bank accounts.
 Many person-to-person (P2P) systems, such as Venmo and PayPal, are technically prepaid accounts.
 For more on prepaid accounts, see NCLC’s Consumer Banking and Payments Law Chapter 7.

 As discussed above, RCCs are covered by state UCC laws.
 The coverage of RCPOs has not been resolved, and technically they are likely EFTs, but in practice the are indistinguishable from RCCs and banks will treat them like checks.